kampersanda/wordfreq-rs/wordfreq-model/README.md

 at your option.

-In addition, this crate contains model files copied from the [wordfreq](https://github.com/rspeer/wordfreq) repository in the [resources](resources) directory, which are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+In addition, this crate contains model files copied from the [wordfreq](https://github.com/rspeer/wordfreq) repository in the [resources](resources) directory.
+The model files are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Development guide